edgedelta/docs/docs/configuration/filters.md

 This filter type passes all log lines that match the specified regular expression.
 All unmatched logs are discarded.

-In the Edge Delta Admin portal, in the visual editor, when you select **regex** as the filter type, the following fields will appear:
+In the Edge Delta App, in the visual editor, when you select **regex** as the filter type, the following fields will appear:

 | Parameter | Description | Required or Optional |
 | :--- | :--- | :--- |